franciosi/galopedia/README.md

 # Galopedia
 An awesome collection of cool links about cool *{stuff,things,itens}*.
-Items are sorted by date.
+Articles sorted by date.

 &nbsp;
 &nbsp;